 Bridging the Gap is the most requested certificate for medical interpreters.
 Upon completion of this course, you may call yourself a trained qualified medical interpreter.
 Only interpreters who have passed one of the two national certification exams can use the credentials of Certified Medical Interpreter (CMI) or Certified Healthcare Interpreter (CHI).

-For more information on certification please visit the web sites for the Certification Commission for Healthcare Interpreters (CCHI) and the National Board of Certification for Medical Interpreters (NBCMI).
-You will be a certificate holder
+For more information on certification please visit the web sites for the Certification Commission for Healthcare Interpreters (CCHI) and the National Board of Certification for Medical Interpreter (NBCMI).

 You will have the opportunity to retake the exam (free of charge).
 If you do not pass the exam, you may retake the course at a discounted rate.
-This has never happened before.
-You will have the book and language testing done.
+You will have the book and language testing need not be repeated.
 We cannot provide a letter stating that you attended the course - it is not permitted by the course authors.

-A $200 deposit is due on the day you take the language proficiency test.
-We will give you a book if we have one in stock and ask that you begin studying/reading the first few chapters!
+A $200 deposit is due upon completion of the language proficiency requirement.
+With registration you will receive the textbook and we ask that you begin studying/reading the first few chapters prior to the start of the class!
 Full payment is due before the course begins; however, it is possible to arrange for a 2 or 3 payment plan.